juunas11/Joonasw.ManagedIdentityDemos/README.md

 # Azure Managed Identity demo collection

-This is an ASP.NET Core 2.2 (preview 2) app which demonstrates usage of some Azure services with Managed Identity authentication:
+This is an ASP.NET Core 2.2 app which demonstrates usage of some Azure services with Managed Identity authentication:

 * Key Vault for configuration data